joseburaschi/datasciencecoursera/README.md

-# datasciencecoursera
-The Data Scientist's Toolbox Coursera Repo
+# The Data Scientist's Toolbox Coursera Repo

 This repo has been created to satisfy a class requirement

+The name of this repo is: datasciencecoursera

+The URL to the repo is the following [https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md](https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md)